 What are the requirements to be certified to adopt?

 To become certified to adopt, you must be at least 18 years old and have sufficient income to support your household expense.
 Adoptive families and their adult household members must pass a background check and be able to obtain a Level 1 Fingerprint Clearance Card.
-You must also complete PS-MAPP training as well as complete a variety of documents and interviews for your home study.
+You must also complete Foster Parent College training as well as complete a variety of documents and interviews for your home study.

 What is the difference between foster care and adoption?